namshi/namshi.github.com/source/_posts/2018-09-23-rewriting-ms-sql-talk-with-golang.markdown

 ### Outcome

-With this rewrite we achieved much better performance!
+With this rewrite we achieved much better performance.
 The integration with New Relic lets us check app performance in real time and figure out what is causing performance issue.
 Detailed logging allows us to debug and improve code rapidly.
 More importantly, this new app is well understood by the team and has been very stable since we switched.
-We are not receiving daily or nightly calls any more! :)
+We are not receiving daily or nightly calls any more :).